ys124xkd/fetal-health-app/README.md

 python app.py
 ```

-Open your browser and visit:
+Open your browser and navigate to:

 ```text
 http://127.0.0.1:5000